Astray909/master_template_readme/README.md

 1. Click on Import Raw Data
 2. Inside the popup window, navigate to the directory containing Txxx folders
 3. IMPORTANT: Must analyze T0 at least once to establish a baseline for FT comparisons
-4. Select a Txxx folder and the script will do the rest
+4. Select a Txxx raw data file and the script will do the rest
 5. Script will output outlier result in 3_interval_test folder and retest request in 6_paperwork folder

 ## Features: